 The Church closes the month dedicated to Our Lady with the Feast of the Visitation falling on the last day of May.
 This feast celebrates the events described in Luke 1:39-56, with the Blessed Virgin Mary visiting her cousin Elizabeth after the Annunciation.
 The feast arose from medieval times, with St. Bonaventure introducing the feast to the Franciscan order in 1263 and it being extended to the universal Church and added to the General Roman Calendar in 1389.
-Originally the feast was celebrated on July 2, but with the 1969 Calendar Reform the feast was moved between the feasts of the Annunciation (March 25) and the Birth of John the Baptist (June 24).
+Originally the feast was celebrated on July 2, but with the 1969 Roman Calendar reform the celebration was moved between the solemnities of the Annunciation (March 25) and the Birth of John the Baptist (June 24).

 While the Visitation has great spiritual depths and truths, there is the human and familial element that easily identified by all, especially children.
 This is not a feast that has many traditions or customs attached, rather it inspires prayer and contemplation on the spiritual and prayer elements, the pro-life and familial aspects, and the role of charity in our lives.

 We can see the workings of the Holy Spirit throughout this scene:

 Mary greets Elizabeth and “when Elizabeth heard Mary’s greeting, the infant leaped in her womb, and Elizabeth, filled with the Holy Spirit,” replies: “Most blessed are you among women, and blessed is the fruit of your womb.”
 This response is now repeated daily across the world as the second phrase of the Hail Mary.